-Oak Alley Plantation to New Orleans | 1 hr
+Oak Alley Plantation to New Orleans journey time | 1 hr

 I love New Orleans – definitely one of my favourite cities to visit in the world.
 The food, the drink, the party atmosphere, the history and the endless things to do – honestly, I was there for three weeks and still feel like there was more to do and see.

 You can definitely pack quite a bit in a few days though.
 Make sure to visit the Mardi Gras Museum, City Park, chill on the waterfront and ride those street cars too.
 They’re the best way to get around.